San Diego Lawyers For Job Site Accidents

-Padilla Law Group, LLP, in Encinitas, California, provides representation to individuals who have suffered injuries or families who have lost loved ones in accidents on job sites.
+Padilla Law Group, LLP, provides representation to individuals who have suffered injuries or families who have lost loved ones in accidents on job sites.

 In most cases, injured workers and their families are covered by California workers’ compensation offered through their employers’ insurance companies.
 Our lawyers can help you secure your workers’ compensation benefits, but we can take your case to the litigation level, as well.